 In March 2018, we hosted a second comics journalism workshop.
 This time in Bonn.→ Weiterlesen

 On April 27, 2018, Nikhil Chaudhary spoke at Modern Graphics about pedestrian activism and comics in Mumbai.→ Weiterlesen

 German comics booth at the Angoulême International Comics Festival 2018.→ Weiterlesen

-The Berlin Senate has awarded work grants to three comics artists.→ Weiterlesen
+The Berlin Senate has awarded scholarships to three comics artists.→ Weiterlesen